 for prospective undergraduate students

-All students admitted to Dalhousie directly from high school are eligible to apply for our general entrance award program.
+All students admitted to Dalhousie directly from high school who wish to be considered for entrance awards must apply the general entrance award program.
 By completing this single application, students are considered for the majority of our entrance scholarships and bursaries.
-Awards requiring separate applications are listed below.

 - apply for admission to Dalhousie directly from high school (gap years are acceptable if the applicant has not attended another post-secondary institution)

 - submit a transcript of their Grade 12 first-semester finals (or up-to-date official transcript if the applicant’s high school is not semestered)

 - submit all supporting documentation as required by optional sections within the General Entrance Award application (e.g., Notices of Assessment, medical documentation, etc.)

 Students applying for the General Entrance Award program must have a minimum 80% admission average or 26 predicted/anticipated IB Diploma points.
 The admission average is calculated based upon the five required courses for the program to which the student has applied.

 Dalhousie awards more than 2,000 entrance awards to our first year class including:

 - Awards based on specific criteria (ie high school attended, program, home province, extra curricular activities, etc.)

 In addition to the scholarships and bursaries awarded through the General Entrance Award program, students may also submit separate applications to be considered for the following awards: